 In 2021, Clover Hope's book The Motherlode stated that Invasion of Privacy "jump-started a new era for women rappers in which success felt much more tangible".

-In 2021, Netflix announced the return of Rhythm + Flow.
+Netflix announced the return of Rhythm + Flow for 2021.

-On January 24, 2022, Cardi B won a million-dollar defamation verdict against YouTuber Latasha Kebe (Tasha K) for posting false rumors intended to hurt her reputation.
-The jury awarded $1.25 million in damages, and further proceedings brought the total fine against Kebe to $3.82 million.
+On January 24, 2022, Cardi B won a million-dollar defamation verdict against YouTuber Latasha Kebe (Tasha K) for waging a "malicious campaign" to hurt her reputation by posting false rumors.
+The jury issued a verdict that Cardi B had been defamed and awarded $1.25 million in damages.
+Further proceedings brought the total fine against Kebe to $3.82 million.

 In March 2022, Cardi B appeared on the extended version of Summer Walker and SZA's collaboration, "No Love".